 2. The camp cook should be able to demonstrate satisfactory training in food allergen management and its implications on food-handling practices, including knowledge of the major food allergens triggering anaphylaxis, cross-contamination issues specific to food allergy, label reading, etc.

-3. Schools must not sign any written disclaimer or statement from a camp owner/operator that indicates that the owner/operator is unable to provide food which is safe for students at risk of anaphylaxis.
+3. Sorrento primary staff must not sign any written disclaimer or statement from a camp owner/operator that indicates that the owner/operator is unable to provide food which is safe for students at risk of anaphylaxis.
 Schools have a duty of care to protect students in their care from reasonably foreseeable injury and this duty cannot be delegated to any third party.

-4. Schools should conduct a risk assessment and develop a risk management strategy for students at risk of anaphylaxis.
+4. Conduct a risk assessment and develop a risk management strategy for students at risk of anaphylaxis.
 This should be developed in consultation with parents of students at risk of anaphylaxis and camp owners/operators prior to the camp dates.

-5. School Staff should consult with parents of students at risk of anaphylaxis and the camp owner/operator to ensure that appropriate risk minimisation and prevention strategies and processes are in place to address an anaphylactic reaction should it occur.
+5. Consult with parents of students at risk of anaphylaxis and the camp owner/operator to ensure that appropriate risk minimisation and prevention strategies and processes are in place to address an anaphylactic reaction should it occur.
 If these procedures are deemed to be inadequate, further discussions, planning and implementation will need to be undertaken.

 6. If the School has concerns about whether the food provided on a camp will be safe for students at risk of anaphylaxis, it should also consider alternative means for providing food for those students.